BarRaiser

-Groupthink is a type of behavior that can occur in groups, typically in organizations.
-It refers to the tendency of group members to override their individual thinking and judgment in order to maintain group unanimity and avoid conflict.
-Groupthink can lead to irrational decision-making, as well as adverse outcomes for the group.
-Groupthink is sometimes confused with conformity bias as well, as conformity bias refers to everyone going in the same direction as the herd.
-Read more on how to reduce bias in your interviews.
+Groupthink in the workplace is a behavior that can occur in groups.
+It refers to the tendency of group members to override their thinking and judgment to maintain group unanimity and avoid conflict.
+Groupthink can lead to irrational decision-making and adverse outcomes for the group.
+Groupthink is sometimes confused with conformity bias, as conformity bias refers to everyone going in the same direction as the herd.

 The effects of groupthink include bad decision-making, silenced disagreement, limited creativity, inefficient problem-solving, decreased morale and involvement, overlooked chances and dangers, organizational stagnation, and unfavorable results for the group or organization.

-The following are some groupthink examples of which can occur in the workplace:
+The following are some examples of groupthink in the workplace:

 When employees are asked to vote on whether or not they want to form a union, they may be more likely to agree if they feel that they are part of a large group rather than making an individual decision.